Account model

 <Note>

-External accounts are customer-owned, not OMS-managed.
-OMS never holds funds in an external account, they are used only as a source or destination reference on a transaction.
+External accounts are not OMS-managed balances.
+OMS never holds funds in an external account; it is only a source or destination reference on a transaction.

 </Note>